Store Hours

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
 For best results, choose plants in your zone number or less.
-In other words, a Zone 6 garden can support plants listed as Zones 1–6.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.
+In other words, a Zone 5 garden can support plants listed as Zones 1–5.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Be sure to read your seed packet for details.
+If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.

 Gardening in Your Growing Zone

 Growing season starts early and ends late in this part of the country.
-The weather and climate make it easy to get and keep a beautiful garden.
-A wide variety of flowers, plants, and vegetables thrive in the Gulf region.
-You can even grow citrus trees for fresh fruit when you plant somewhere with good soil drainage.
-You'll have excellent results with peppers of all colors and heat levels, including jalapeños, bell peppers, and more.
+The weather and climate make it easy to get and keep a beautiful garden going.
+A wide variety of veggies, flowers, and plants thrive in the Gulf region.
+If you've got good soil drainage, you can even grow citrus trees.
+You'll have excellent results with peppers of all heat levels and colors, including bell peppers, jalapeños, and more.
 Zucchini, cucumbers, squash, and pumpkins, which are direct sow only, will flourish.
 Tomato plants will yield thriving fruit and leaves, as they're tropical in origin and love the heat.

 In balmy Zones 9 and 10, you can begin planning and planting indoors in January if you’d like.
 Zone 8 generally has a slightly later recommendation for indoor starts.
 Cruciferous veggies and garden favorites, like peppers, do well when started inside your home.
 Greens like spinach, artichokes, and fragrant herbs, including oregano, basil, and parsley, also don't mind an early beginning.